qunsheng/learn-react/step06_events/README.md

-# Step 06 Handling Event
+# Step 06 Handling Event and Add CSS

 copy everything from step 05